KantaraInitiative/wg-otto/minutes/025-otto_minutes-11-4-2015.md

 Questions arose about whether OTTO would define one shared ledger, or whether federation operators would create their own ledger.
-It seems like it would be efficient if federations shared a single ledger, which would facilitate sharing data.
+It seems like it would be efficient if federations shared a single ledger, which would facilitate sharing data (assertions).

 InCommon was recently discussing the challenges around IDP's who need to support SP's that are not part of the federation.
 This trust model needs to be handled in a one-off manner.